What is Enterprise Governance?

 GDPR - General Data Protection Regulation

 A new part of Enterprise Governance is GDPR.
-It is the European Union that has brought this new instrument to the market.
+The European Union has brought this new instrument to the market.

 The General Data Protection Regulation (GDPR) (Regulation (EU) 2016/679) is a regulation by which the European Parliament, the Council of the European Union, and the European Commission intend to strengthen and unify data protection for all individuals within the European Union (EU).
 It also addresses the export of personal data outside the EU.